2205354412/starter-hugo-academic/content/project/3-palaeo-environment-evolution-during-end-guadalupian-in-south-china-degree-of-completion-20/index.md

 ---
 **Back Ground and Aim:**

+A large carbon isotope excursion(over 8 ‰) has been documented at the end of Capitanian in South China(Saitoh et al., 2013) and its cause has been elusive.
+Different explanations has been aroused but robust evidence is still not available.
+These explanations include:1) The light carbon bringing by upwelling currents from deep ocean(Saitoh et al.,2013); 2)The light carbon from re-oxidated organic matter in the strata(Jost et al., 2014); 3) Light carbon from volcanic activity(The Emeishan Large Igneous Province)(Wei et al.,2012).

 ![](jost1.jpg "Fig.1 δ13C records compilation from different sections in the world,note the largest excursion in Chaotian section.(Jost et al., 2014,EPSL)")

-A large carbon isotope excursion(over 8 ‰) has been documented at the end of Capitanian in South China and its cause has been elusive\[2].
-Different explanations has been aroused but robust evidence is still not available.
-These explanations include:1) The light carbon bringing by upwelling currents from deep ocean\[3]; 2)The light carbon from re-oxidated organic matter in the strata\[2]; 3) Light carbon from volcanic activity(The Emeishan Large Igneous Province)\[4].
 In this study, we use element content to decode the palaeoenvironment information(upwelling character, redox condition, primary productivity) of  a well preserved section(the Shangsi section) in South China and try to provide some information behind the excursion.

 ![](2.柱子.jpg "Fig2.
 Synthetic diagram showing the sample location, lithology, conodont zones(after Sun et al., 2008),palaeo bathymetry(after Xie et al.,2008) infromation for the Guadalupian-Lopingian  interval at the Shangsi section")